 1547: He is created Bishop of Rochester.

 1550: Nicholas Ridley is created Bishop of London.
 He was an outspoken performer and helped Thomas Cranmer, the Archbishop of Canterbury prepare the “Thirty Nine Articles”.

 1553: On 16th July he preached at Paul’s cross on the Death of the young King Edward the Sixth.
 He denounced both Mary and Elizabeth, daughters of Henry the Eighth, as being illegitimate and described Mary as a Papist.
 The crowd shouted him down.
 On the failure of the plot to place Lady Jane Grey on the Throne, the Catholic Mary succeeded as Queen and he was imprisoned.

-1554: April.
-Cranmer, Latimer and Ridley were taken from the Tower of London to Oxford to take part in a theological “discussion” about “transubstantiation” with Catholic theologians in the Divinity School of the University.
+1554: Cranmer, Latimer and Ridley were taken from the Tower of London to Oxford during April to take part in a theological “discussion” about “transubstantiation” with Catholic theologians in the Divinity School of the University.
 The presiding Prolocutor Weston condemned them as heretics despite their brave intellectual defence.
 On the 2nd May.
 The Privy Council to the Queen discussed burning them but the Heresy Act of 1401 and Henry the Eighth’s Statutes about burning heretics had been repealed by King Edward the Sixth.
 A new bill to restore the Act was eventually passed by the House of Commons but not the House of Lords.
 October.
 The three were tried again and again condemned to death as Protestant heretics by a commission acting under the authority of Cardinal Pole the Papal Legate to England.